So You Want to Be an IT Contractor

 Q: What about lack of benefits?

-A: That is probably the second biggest thing that keeps perm employees from making the move.
-As a contractor, you do need to insure that your rate is high enough to compensate for lack of company-supplied benefits.
+A: That is probably the second biggest thing that keeps permanent employees from making the move.
+As a contractor, you need to insure that your rate is high enough to compensate for lack of company-supplied benefits.
 To make sure you and your family are covered, calculate the upfront costs beforehand.

 Q: As a contractor, do you always need to be looking at your next assignment?